starkwang/vue-virtual-collection/README.md

 ### scrollToBottomRange

 Type: `number`
+Default: undefined

 When present the component will emit `scrolled-to-bottom-range` when the bottom is >= 1 and the number provided.
-The `scrolled-to-bottom` will still be fired and the 2 events will not be emitted at the same time.
+The `scrolled-to-bottom` will still be fired, and the 2 events will not be emitted at the same time.

 ### containerPaddingBottom

 Type: `number`
+Default: 0

 Optionally extend the calculated height of the collection container, the affect is apparent padding-bottom

 ### headerSlotHeight

 Type: `number`
+Default: 0

 When injecting content into the header slot, you should also add the px height of the slot.
 This ensure items are removed from view at the right time.

 ### sectionSize

 Type: `number`
+Default: 300

 Optionally override the size of the sections a Collection's cells are split into.
 This is an advanced option and should only be used for performance tuning purposes.